mdn/content/files/en-us/web/api/medialist/appendmedium/index.md

 {{APIRef("CSSOM")}}

-The `appendMedium()` method of the {{DomxRef("MediaList")}} interface add a media query to the list.
+The `appendMedium()` method of the {{DomxRef("MediaList")}} interface adds a media query to the list.
 If the media query is already in the collection, this method does nothing.

 ## Syntax